Bhanudeep/Full-Stack-Desktop-Application-for-a-System-Based-on-Face-Recognition-for-Attendance/README.md

 # Desktop application using Flask for Face recognition based attendance system
+• Developed a complete desktop application for a system of attendance that uses face recognition.
+Focuses on simultaneously capturing attendance for a group of students in a class.
+• Flask framework was used to build backend for this application.
+• This web application was later compiled to an executable file with all the necessary dependencies.
+And is compatible with Windows 10 or later OS.
+• As the state government has mandated biometric-based attendance, This application is currently being used at various colleges.
 You need to install and setup MongoDB before running this application.
 MongoDb is used to maintain local database to store sensitive information like passwords and attendance sheets.